meteorode/Hyperion-Reloaded/README.md

 ## 目录结构

+1. 'AMONG THE STARS': New Start.
-1. Cards() is a data structure used to:
+2. Cards() is a data structure used to:
     -   create pdf/jpeg files for print
     -   video game version of board/card games
     -   make other video games